 Cloud-native applications, or programs designed for cloud computing architecture, should be built to provide in-depth security.
 Building security into the application architecture and development process means following secure coding practices, using encryption for data in transit and at rest, and ensuring that authentication and authorization mechanisms are fully in place.

-Organizations must consider the security implications that come with various cloud services before using them.
-For example, organizations with a managed database service should be familiar with the security controls in place to protect their data.
+Organizations must consider the security implications of various cloud services before using them.
+For example, organizations with a managed database service should be familiar with the security controls to protect their data.

 But building secure cloud applications may require a shift in thinking for many developers.
-Although security is often an afterthought in traditional application development, it needs to be front and center in the cloud.
-However, because the burden of data protection typically falls on the customer, it’s often up to organizations to ensure the cloud-native applications they use are secure.
+Although security is often an afterthought in traditional application development, it must be front and center in the cloud.
+However, because data protection typically falls on the customer, it’s often up to organizations to ensure the cloud-native applications they use are secure.

 Cloud Security Benefits

-With so many security concerns, organizations may question whether cloud migration is the right move.
+With so many security concerns, organizations may question whether cloud migration is right.
 The good news is that most major cloud providers invest heavily in security, including built-in features and controls that keep data safe.

-Nonetheless, it’s important for organizations to understand that cloud security is a shared responsibility.
+Nonetheless, organizations need to understand that cloud security is a shared responsibility.
 Fully understanding a cloud provider’s security features and controls can help organizations fill in any gaps as they develop a cloud security strategy of their own.

 Some of the major benefits of cloud services are described below.